jumphone/scRef/Reference/ImmuneCell_ImmGen/README.md

 # Workflow

-* We transfer count data to RPKM data.
+* We transfer count data to RPK.

 * We have generated a human reference by mapping mouse gene to human gene.